-Name: second-order irreversible mass action rate law, one reactant, continuous scheme.
+Name: mass action rate law for second order irreversible reactions, one reactant, continuous scheme.

 Definition: Reaction scheme where the products are created from the reactants and the change of a product quantity is proportional to the product of reactant activities.
 The reaction scheme does not include any reverse process that creates the reactants from the products.
 The change of a product quantity is proportional to the square of one reactant quantity.
 It is to be used in a reaction modelled using a continuous framework.